 Dividend stocks can generally be separated into two groups.
 The first group is made up of high-dividend stocks.
 Think telecoms and utilities, which usually offer higher dividend yields of 4%+.
 Their high yields are attractive, but the trade-off is that they tend to have low dividend growth rates.
 Sometimes, their dividend increases barely beat inflation.

 The second group is made up of stocks that have lower dividend yields, in the ~2% range, but have high dividend growth rates.
 These companies typically distribute a lower percentage of their earnings today, so that they can invest in the business to generate growth.
-The trade-off with these stocks, is that they can raise their dividends 10% each year or more, in some cases.
+On the other hand, they can raise their dividends 10% each year or more.